charlieppark/Tutorial_2/README.md

 conda create --name nerf-tutorial python=3.8
 ```
 This should create a basic environment with Python 3.8 installed.
-Next, install the dependencies using `pip`:
+Next, activate the environment and install the dependencies using `pip`:
 ```
+conda activate nerf-tutorial
 pip install -r requirements.txt
 ```
 The remaining dependencies are the ones related to PyTorch and they can be installed with the command: